Rishthegreat/Notes/School/Unit 4 - Communications and Cell Cycle.md

 	- When these reach the end of the axon, they go to the dendrite of the next cell through the release of chemical ligands called **neurotransmitters** by the **presynaptic cell** (The cell emitting the signal)
 		- The small synapse allows signal to travel quick
 	- When the ligand binds to the receptor on the surface of the **postsynaptic cell**, the electrochemical potential of the target cell changes, and the next electrical impulse is launched.
 The ligands get quickly reabsorbed by the presynaptic cell or degrade
 #### Endocrine
+- Originate from endocrine cells
+	- These cells are located in the endocrine glands such as the thyroid, hypothalamus, and the pituitary gland
+-
 ## Changes in Signal Transduction Pathways 4.4
 ## Feedback 4.5
 ## Cell Cycle 4.6